 The Three Pillars, Garry Purchase

-Our Arts, Design & Architecture Indigenous Strategy will guide our initiatives and hold us accountable to our commitments and promises.
-It speaks directly to the UNSW Indigenous Strategy’s three pillars: Culture and Country, Grow Our Own and Give Back.
+Our Arts, Design & Architecture Indigenous Strategy guides our Strategy Initiatives and holds us accountable to our commitments and promises.
+Our strategy speaks directly to the UNSW Indigenous Strategy’s three pillars: Culture and Country, Grow Our Own and Give Back.

 Please contact us if you have any queries or comments.

 The ADA Indigenous Strategy was released in August 2021.
 It was created in response to the UNSW Indigenous Strategy, and the need for ADA to formally commit to ensuring genuine equity, inclusion and a supportive faculty for First Nations staff and students.